He arahina ke tatou ki te huarahi nei,

 Here is a snapshot of the aims of the study:

 I expected to find economic and social inequality more deeply entrenched in New Zealand’s small towns and cities than when I had conducted the 2005 Through Our Eyes study, but still I was not prepared for some of the stories I heard.
-Over the past year, we have spent time with taiohi Māori living in the economic margins who are struggling to cope with unemployment, a broken social welfare system and a growing social divide.
-In those environments, we witness courage and hope — often mixed in fairly equal parts with anxiety or despair.
-In other communities, Māori young people and their families are managing well but many still find the economics of growing up in New Zealand increasingly difficult.
-Fieldwork for the study is ongoing and I will give updates as we go.
+During the study, we spent time with taiohi Māori living in the economic margins and often struggling to cope with unemployment, a broken social welfare system and a growing social divide.
+In those environments, we saw courage and hope — often mixed in fairly equal parts with anxiety or despair.
+In other communities, Māori young people and their families were managing well but many still found the economics of growing up in New Zealand increasingly difficult.

-Thanks to research funding from Ngā Pae o te Māramatanga, I am able to work with a larger team than I had in 2005.
-I am joined by Professors Huia Jahnke (Massey University) and Professor Patricia Johnston (Te Whare Wānanga o Awanuiārangi) and together we are managing this three-year study.
-My colleague, Dr Adreanne Ormond (Victoria University of Wellington) and I are working together on a rural field site on the East Coast of the North Island.
-Dr Fiona Beals (WelTec) is advising us as we develop project methodologies.
+Thanks to research funding from Ngā Pae o te Māramatanga, I was able to work with a larger team than I had in 2005.
+Between 2017 and 2019, I was joined by Professors Huia Jahnke (Massey University), Professor Patricia Johnston (Te Whare Wānanga o Awanuiārangi) and my colleague, Dr Adreanne Ormond (Victoria University of Wellington).
+Dr Fiona Beals (WelTec) advised us as we developed project methodologies.

 FIELDWORK TRAINING, MARCH 2017

-Dr Fiona Beals (WelTec) works in the field of youth development and is an advisor on the Ngā Moemoea ō Ᾱpōpō project.
-She has been instrumental in helping us develop the focus group and walk-along interview methods used in this study.
-She also acts as a mentor for the field researchers and her guidance and advice has been invaluable.
+Dr Fiona Beals works in the field of youth development and wa an advisor on the Ngā Moemoea ō Ᾱpōpō project.
+She was instrumental in helping us develop the focus group and walk-along interview methods used in this study.
+She also mentored the field researchers and her guidance and advice has been invaluable.

-During our meetings with young people, we take walks with them through their local neighbourhoods or towns.
+During our meetings with young people, we walked with them through their local neighbourhoods or towns.

-These insights into their everyday lives are a really important part of the study.
-They show us where and how taiohi Māori live in different parts of New Zealand.
+These insights into their everyday lives were an important part of the study.
+They showed us where and how taiohi Māori live in a range of rural and urban geographies.

 But we also have a better understanding about how they think about the future of the communities and towns where they are growing up.

 In some places, young people feel a strong sense of belonging and connection.
-In other places, we hear about the challenges of growing up Māori.
-Some of those stories are difficult for us to hear.
+In other places, we heard about the challenges of growing up Māori.
+Some of those stories were difficult for us to hear.

 RURAL MᾹORI YOUTH: HOPES AND FEARS ABOUT THE FUTURE ON THE EAST COAST

-My Victoria University of Wellington colleague, Dr Adreanne Ormond, and I were recently awarded a small university research grant to carry out a parallel study on rural Māori young people’s hopes and fears about the future.
-We are doing this work in a remote rural community on the East Coast of the North Island and Adreanne has now completed the fieldwork.
+Dr Adreanne Ormond, and I were awarded a small university research grant to carry out a parallel study on rural Māori young people’s hopes and fears about the future.
+The work was carried out in a remote rural community on the East Coast of the North Island.
 It was a very busy time for the community.
 Two cyclones had caused a lot of flooding and roads were washed out in some areas which made it difficult to get around.
 To get around that, some of the walk-along interviews took place as Adreanne drove the young people to different parts of the peninsula.

 TAIOHI MᾹORI: HOPES AND FEARS ABOUT THE FUTURE IN A LARGE NEW ZEALAND TOWN

-We have recently begun work in a town about an hour and a half’s drive from Wellington.
+We also spent in a town about an hour and a half’s drive from Wellington.
 Located at the edge of a farming district, the town is bordered by two large mountain ranges that stretch across much of the lower North Island.
 In summer, these mountains glow in the filtered evening light.
 In winter, it is icy cold.
 Many of taiohi Māori in this area have strong tribal connections and close links to whānau.
-We are incredibly fortunate to have contact with some amazing, extraordinary kuia who have been advising us and guiding our work.
+We were incredibly fortunate to have contact with some amazing, extraordinary kuia who advised us and guided our work.

 TE WAIPOUNAMU: HOPES AND FEARS ABOUT THE FUTURE IN A SMALL SOUTH ISLAND TOWN

-Liana MacDonald has done fieldwork for our study in a small South Island town.
+Liana MacDonald did fieldwork for our study in a small South Island town.
 We are calling this town, Taharua.

 Taharua is an attractive town with a steadily growing population.
 At certain times of the year, when seasonal workers arrive looking for jobs, things get busy and there’s more for young people to do.

-But the Māori population in the town is quite small (only 10% of the total) and during the walk-along interviews, the young people told Liana that there are often tensions between Māori and Pākehā residents.
+The Māori population in the town is quite small (only 10% of the total population) and during the walk-along interviews, the young people told Liana that there are often tensions between Māori and Pākehā residents.
 They don’t always feel safe in some areas, especially after dark.

 Funaki, H.R.M.
 (2017).
 “At least I have a house to live in”: Māori and Pacific young people’s hopes and fears about the future.
 MA thesis, Victoria University of Wellington, Wellington, New Zealand. http://researcharchive.vuw.ac.nz/handle/10063/6474

 Beals, F. & Rudolph, D. (2018).
 Igniting hope in dark spaces: Conversations between research and practice.
-InVolve Conference: Looking Back to Move Forward (Ara Taiohi, New Zealand Youth Mentoring Network, Society for Youth Health Professionals Aotearoa New Zealand and The Collaborative Trust).
-Michael Fowler Centre, Wellington, 13-15 August.
+INVOLVE Conference, Association of Social Workers.
+Wellington, 13-15 August.